-You must travel all the way to northern Slovakia if you want to admire the medieval Castle of Strecno.
+You must travel to northern Slovakia to admire the medieval Castle of Strecno.
 The castle's unique design, the steep rock wall and the river Vah below the castle contribute to the exciting view.

 As part of the guided tour, the castle is one of the most significant sights of the Váh region in Little Fatra.
 Ideal for history lovers and nature lovers alike.
 And a must-see half-day program with children.

 |Location||Zilina dist., Vah area, Little Fatra|

 |Address||Hrad Strečno, Hradná 1, 013 24 Strečno|

 The settlement called Strecno is located 10 km southeast of Žilina on the left bank of the river Vah.
 The castle is located south of the village centre (about 20 minutes on foot or 5 minutes by car).
 It is hidden from prying eyes by the mountains of the Little Fatra.